 I’ve personally not done it yet, but it’s on our to-do list in 2018 to test out our own banners versus Google’s.

-I think that once you’ve proven that you can generate a profit using dynamic remarketing within AdWords, then you should test designing your own banners.
+I think that once you’ve proven that you can generate a profit using dynamic remarketing within Google Ads, then you should test designing your own banners.

 It’s not as easy to design these banners as you normally would.
 You can’t just hire any design off Fiverr and give them some copy.